 The Book In Three Or More Sentences:

-The Core Idea:
+The Core Idea

-Why Habits Are Formed?
+Lesson #1: Why Habits Are Formed?

 We can take driving for example.
-Your driving, parking the car, maneuvering around other vehicles on the road, shifting gears if you’re driving a stick without giving much thought about all of those things.
+You’re driving, parking the car, maneuvering around other vehicles on the road, shifting gears if you’re driving a stick without giving much thought about all of those things.

 But it wasn’t always like that, wasn’t it?

-I took me a couple of months till I finally figure out how to shift gears without giving too much pressure on the car.
+When we’re learning how to drive we’re super focused.
+Some of us can’t even listen to music while we are behind the wheel because we can’t concentrate.
+It took me a couple of months till I finally figure out how to shift gears without giving too much pressure on the car.
 Now, I do it automatically.
 I don’t even think about the gears, I know when to switch.
 I’m sure you can relate.